ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/constructor-injection/generics-manual-constructor.md

 an open generic type.
 After creating the target, you can then register it directly into the container using the normal @Rezolver.ITargetContainer.Register* function or one of its overloads.

-The same is also true of the @Rezolver.TargetContainerRegistrationExtensions.RegisterConstructor* overload.
+The same is also true of the @Rezolver.TargetContainerExtensions.RegisterConstructor* overload.

 Be aware, though - in all cases, it's not possible to provide named constructor argument bindings, either by dictionary or as an object, because of the inherent difficulty of providing a single target for one or more arguments whose type